pfsense/docs/source/general/can-i-sell-pfsense.rst

 in the `RCL Terms and
 Conditions <https://www.netgate.com/RCL-Terms-and-Conditions.pdf>`__.

-Example 1: A consultant may offer firewall services (e.g. "Fred’s Firewalls"), without mentioning pfSense® software or using the logo in their advertising, marketing material, and so on.
+Example 1: A consultant may offer firewall services (e.g. "Fred's Firewalls"), without mentioning pfSense® software or using the logo in their advertising, marketing material, and so on.
 They can install pfSense® software and manage it for their customers.

-Example 2: Fred’s Firewalls may make a customized distribution pfSense® software with their own name and logo used in place of the pfSense marks.
-They can use the pfSense marks to truthfully describe the origin of the software, such as "Fred’s Firewall software is derived from the pfSense CE source code."
-Even though Fred’s Firewall is based on pfSense® software, it can **not** be referred to as "pfSense® software" since it has been modified.
+Example 2: Fred's Firewalls may make a customized distribution pfSense® software with their own name and logo used in place of the pfSense marks.
+They can use the pfSense marks to truthfully describe the origin of the software, such as "Fred's Firewall software is derived from the pfSense CE source code."
+Even though Fred's Firewall is based on pfSense® software, it can **not** be referred to as "pfSense® software" since it has been modified.

-Example 3: Fred’s Firewalls may sell their customized firewall distribution pre-loaded on systems to customers, so long as the relationship to pfSense is clearly stated.
+Example 3: Fred's Firewalls may sell their customized firewall distribution pre-loaded on systems to customers, so long as the relationship to pfSense is clearly stated.